 You’ll be happy to know that you can try out SiteGround’s hosting risk-free with a 30-day money-back guarantee.
 This is a pretty standard policy, but it does also cover your setup fee if you signed up for a month-to-month plan.

 But what I really like about SiteGround’s refund policy is that you can cancel your account and get a refund without having to talk to support at all.
 You just need to run through a quick step-by-step cancellation wizard.
-If you find talking to support about cancelling your account as awkward as I do — this is very convenient.
+If you find talking to support about canceling your account as awkward as I do — this is very convenient.

 To see how to cancel your SiteGround account and get a refund, click here for a step-by-step guide with screenshots.